natemac/batocera-service-sunshine-flatpak/README.md

 ---

+## Features

+- 📦 **Auto-install & update**
+  Installs Sunshine via Flatpak on first run and updates it automatically each time the service starts.

+- 🖥️ **System-scope install**
+  Ensures Sunshine is installed in the system scope to avoid duplicate installs and prompts.

+- 🔊 **Automatic audio sink detection**
+  Detects the active PulseAudio sink (prefers the one in `RUNNING` state, else defaults) and streams with it.

+- ⚙️ **Simple service integration**
+  Just drop the script into `/userdata/system/services/` and enable it in Batocera’s Services menu.

+- 📑 **Logging**
+  Outputs all logs to `/userdata/system/logs/sunshine.log` for easy troubleshooting.

+- 🔐 **Clean uninstall**
+  Removes Sunshine and its config directory so you can start fresh with a new setup if needed.

+- 🚀 **Headless launch**
+  Runs Sunshine silently in the background without needing to open a terminal.

+---

 ## Notes

 * Bug: You may need to set the option in your Moonlight or equivalient App to play audio through PC to have the audio play on your device.